Undue Influence Attorneys in Northern Virginia

-At the Law Office of Hale Ball, we always recommend that our clients begin planning their estates as early in life as possible in order to not risk leaving their affairs intestate.
+At the Law Office of HALE BALL MURPHY, PLC, we always recommend that our clients begin planning their estates as early in life as possible in order to not risk leaving their affairs intestate.
 However, we also recognize that a number of Virginians wait until they’ve reached their senior years or until a health crisis has occurred.
 When people delay their estate planning until they are elderly or in distress they are often susceptible to receiving bad advice from trusted parties or family members.
 In the estate planning field, this is often referred to as exerting “undue influence.

 Signs of Undue Influence